LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 You run a hip new donut shop, the Loop Hole, which, in its short lifetime, has already rocked the donut market with numerous "<a href="http://www.forbes.com/sites/martinzwilling/2015/03/19/will-your-business-innovation-disrupt-the-market/#2715e4857a0b58b4f1954f56" target="_blank">disruptions</a>", including:
 * a minimalist menu consisting of just one type of donut per day: Manager's Special... always Manager's Special.
-* giving consumers the option to order fractional amounts of donuts, e.g. 1.7 donuts, please.
+* giving customers the option to order fractional amounts of donuts, e.g. 1.7 donuts, please.
 * a progressive pay-what-you-want pricing system, in which the customer pays what s/he thinks is a fair price.
 (Of course, you do provide a "suggested price".)